ryntab/ProcessWire-Modules-Manager/README.md

-# Modules Manager for ProcessWire3.+
+# Modules Manager for ProcessWire 3.+

 Module Manager enables you to browse the modules directory on modules.processwire.com, download, install or update them.